RyanSadowski/ipcheck/README.md

 `pip install requests`

-Let me know if you see any errors or ways to imporve it!
+Let me know if you see any errors or ways to improve it!